wordswords/dotfiles/README.md

 I test this mainly on my ThinkStation box running the latest Ubuntu LTS, and on my W11 box running Ubuntu under WSL2.
-I haven't tested it on OSX for ages, and can pretty much guarantee it won't run on that anymore.
+I haven't tested it on OSX for ages, and can pretty much guarantee it won't run on that without a lot of work.

 ## Demo Video